Mega Menu

 Are you selling wristbands this year?

-All other Welcome events are individually ticketed meaning you can mix and match events to design your perfect Welcome Week!
+All other Welcome events are individually ticketed, so you can mix and match to create your perfect Welcome Week experience.

 What is a Ticket Pass and why should I buy one?